 SPECK RELEASES CANDYSHELL DESIGNS FOR IPHONE 6 AND IPHONE 6 PLUS

-AND ANNOUNCES BRAND NEW 2X MILITARY-GRADE PROTECTIVE, BULK-FREE CASES
+AND ANNOUNCES BRAND NEW 2X MILITARY-GRADE PROTECTIVE MIGHTYSHELL

-FOR IPHONE 6 AND IPHONE 5s/5

 San Mateo, Calif. – September 19, 2014 – Speck, the award-winning leader of mighty slim protective cases and covers for smartphones, tablets and laptops, today announced the availability of a family of colorful CandyShell designs that it has created for iPhone 6 and iPhone 6 Plus.
-The Speck CandyShell family line up includes the iconic CandyShell, as well as the ever popular and in demand, CandyShell Inked, CandyShell Grip, and CandyShell Card, all solutions for military-grade bulk-free protection for the new iPhone 6 and iPhone 6 Plus.
+The Speck CandyShell family line up includes the iconic CandyShell, CandyShell Inked, CandyShell Grip, and CandyShell Card, all featuring military-grade, bulk-free protection for the new iPhone 6 and iPhone 6 Plus.

-Speck is also unveiling the most protective case in its portfolio, MightyShell and MightyShell Clear.
-MightyShell harnesses 2x military-grade protection and adds only 0.14” to the slimmer-than-ever iPhone 6, making MightyShell the best defense you can get without adding unnecessary bulk.
+Speck is also unveiling its most protective case yet, MightyShell and MightyShell Clear.
+MightyShell harnesses 2x military-grade protection into only 0.14”, making MightyShell the best defense for the slimmer-than-ever iPhone 6.
 Also available for iPhone 5s/5, MightyShell comes in three new colors, plus an additional clear case.

-Both CandyShell and MightyShell provide the bulk-free protection that Speck is known for and are carefully designed to honor the new, slimmer profile of the iPhone 6 and iPhone 6 Plus.
+Both CandyShell and MightyShell provide the bulk-free protection that Speck is known for and have been carefully designed to complement the new, slimmer profile of the iPhone 6 and iPhone 6 Plus.
 The raised bezel hugs the iPhone’s new ion-strengthened glass for extra screen protection.
 It also acts as a buffer between hard surfaces and the newly raised camera lens on both phones.

 CandyShell for iPhone 6 ($34.95) harnesses mighty slim protection in a sleek dual-layered case.
 Its military-grade protection features a hard outer shell to guard against impact and a soft, rubbery interior to absorb shock, while the raised bezel provides extra screen protection against drops and falls.

 CandyShell Inked for iPhone 6 and iPhone 6 Plus ($39.95, $44.95) features bold, high-resolution graphics with a scratch-resistant coating for brilliantly colored cases.
-Equipped with the same multi-impact, dual-layer protection as CandyShell, this case has style and strength.
+Equipped with the same multi-impact, dual-layer protection as CandyShell, this case is the perfect combination of style and strength.

-CandyShell Grip for iPhone 6 and iPhone 6 Plus ($34.95, $39.95) is perfect for texters, gamers and photographers, featuring raised rubber ridges that provide a no-slip grip for a secure hold, especially for the larger devices.
+CandyShell Grip for iPhone 6 and iPhone 6 Plus ($34.95, $39.95) is perfect for texting, gaming, and snapping photos, featuring raised rubber ridges that provide a no-slip grip for a secure hold, especially for the larger devices.
 A raised bezel also protects its screen and adds extra grip when phone lies facedown on tables.

 CandyShell Card for iPhone 6 and iPhone 6 Plus ($39.95, $44.95) works like a charm for carrying less while doing more.
 This case holds up to three cards and cash in a secure, side-loading slot with dual-layer protection for even more security.
 An anti-scratch barrier adds a protective layer between your cards and phone to prevent scraping.

 MightyShell for iPhone 6 and iPhone 5s/5 ($49.95) combines a new, innovative, and truly unique engineering approach to achieve 2x military-grade protection.
-Its walls are lined with Radial Impact Geometry, which lets the case compress on impact in order to disperse shock so the phone remains in perfect form and funcationality when dropped.
+Its walls are lined with Radial Impact Geometry, which lets the case compress on impact in order to disperse shock so the phone remains in perfect form and functionality when dropped.
 The perimeter bumper change contributes to the 2x military grade protection with now three layers of all-around defense.
 Finally, the bezel on the perimeter rises 2mm above the phone’s screen to hug the glass tightly and prevent cracks and scratches.
 The result is two times the drop-tested protection used by MIL-STD-810G standards.